KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

 * Test Summary Reports

 # 11.0 RISKS/ASSUMPTIONS
 If we do not meet deadlines there will have to be a increase in work to get back on track with the deadline.
 Unit testing and System and Integration Testing needs to be finished on time or else it will hold up the rest of the tests phases.
-If these are held up the required time will not be met.
+If these phases are held up the required time will not be met.
+We also need to make sure that we are looking at the requirements closely to make sure we have followed what the company has asked us too.

 # 12.0 TOOLS
 ### Automation tools